Palfore/Monitor-Setup-Helper/README.md

 # Triple M
-Do you stuggle to manage multiple monitors connected to multiple devices?
+Do you struggle to manage multiple monitors connected to multiple devices?
 Well no longer!

 This application lets you easily manage which devices get displayed on which monitors!

 ![Image of GUI](main_screen.png)
 In the above picture, you see the three serial numbers of my monitors that the program uses to automatically change their settings.
 Beneath that you see all my device connections.
-You can also see that I'm requesting that each monitor displays my laptop, and in the bottom it displays the input sources that my monitors need to be set to to make this happen.
+You can also see that I'm requesting that each monitor displays my laptop, and in the bottom it displays the input sources that my monitors need to be set to make this happen.
 If I click Apply Choice, the Dell Display Manager will automatically change the sources for me.
-Now if I want Monitor3 to display my mac, it only takes 3 clicks and dito for going back!
+Now if I want Monitor3 to display my mac, it only takes 3 clicks!

 The gui can be broken down into three sections:

-	1) The top "Flash" panel lets you identify the serial number for each monitor so the program knows which monitor is which.
+	1) The top "Flash" panel lets you identify the serial number for each monitor so the program can associate the programmed monitor with the physical one .

 	2) The middle section uses arrows to show which ports are connected.
 		 It also lets you pick which device gets displayed on each monitor.
 		 Additionally, the brightness and contrast for each monitor can be updated.

-	3) Finally, the bottom section allows you to execute the change to display those devices (assuming you have dell monitors compatiable with the Dell Display Manager, otherwise this still provides you with the inputs that you can manually set).
+	3) Finally, the bottom section allows you to execute the change to display those devices (assuming you have dell monitors compatible with the Dell Display Manager, otherwise this still provides you with the inputs that you can manually set).
 		Additionally, the brightness and contrast for all monitors can be updated.
 		The monitor's displays may also be turned off/on (tapping physical monitor buttons will turn them back on)

-Here is a UML diagram for the daisy chaining algorithm I developped to figure out what a monitor displays (which was a big part of this!):
+Here is a UML diagram for the daisy chaining algorithm I developed to figure out what a monitor displays (which was a big part of this!):
 ![UML Diagram for Daisy Chaining](DaisyChainingAlgorithm.png)